jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- Make websockets respond immediately to the sender to reduce latency
+- Can players still resurrect after being obliterated??
+- Setup steam page
 - Allow some spells, like charge and swap, just interact with initial target?
 - Idea: A discard card that discards the following cards cast and gets you new cards